Embracing Motherhood in a Chaotic World

 I wake up thinking about the world before my feet hit the floor.
-What happened overnight.
-What might happen today.
-What my nervous system hasn’t had a chance to digest yet.
+What happened overnight?
+What might happen today?
+What has my nervous system not had a chance to digest yet?

 I schedule appointments.
 I pack lunches.
-I scroll headlines while brushing someone else’s teeth.
+I scroll through headlines while brushing someone else’s teeth.
 I try to make sense of big things while attending to very small ones.
-I love my children fiercely and I worry about the world they’re growing up in, sometimes in the same breath.
+I love my children fiercely, and I worry about the world they’re growing up in, sometimes in the same breath.

 This is motherhood right now.
 Not because we’re doing it wrong, but because we’re doing it awake.
 As a therapist and a mother, I see how often moms question themselves in moments like these.